irrdnet/irrd/docs/admins/deployment.rst

 * Linux, OpenBSD or MacOS.
 Other platforms are untested, but may work.
 * PyPy or CPython 3.6 through 3.9 with `pip` and `virtualenv` installed.
-  PyPy is recommended over CPython (the "default" Python interpreter), due to some improved performance.
+  PyPy is slightly recommended over CPython (the "default" Python interpreter), due to improved performance, in the order of 10% for some queries, and even higher for some GraphQL queries.
+However, you might prefer CPython if it is easier to install on your deployment platform.
 * A recent version of PostgreSQL.
 Versions 9.6 and 10.5 have been extensively tested.
 * At least 32GB RAM